Gaza: A year of war in five numbers

 Access to essential healthcare services have become almost impossible in Gaza.
 Without it, pregnant women are left particularly vulnerable to dangerous complications.

-Repeated displacements, the limited availability of food and the near constant threat of violence has forced many pregnant women into extremely poor living conditions that also put them and their babies at risk.
+Repeated displacements, the limited availability of food and the near constant threat of violence have forced many pregnant women into extremely poor living conditions that also put them and their babies at risk.
 At the same time, safe and reliable maternity services have struggled to operate in the midst of indiscriminate attacks on healthcare infrastructure.

 MSF emergency health advisor Mercè Rocaspana said back in July 2024: